Step up your BBQ this summer and throw a proper Buffa-cue.

 - Step 4 Meanwhile, grill the chicken breasts or have someone else do this part for you!
 Chicken and veggies should finish around the same time depending on how hot your grill is and how thick your chicken breasts are.
 Try to time this right.

 - Step 5 Pour the blue cheese dressing into a dip bowl and give it a handful of blue cheese crumbles on the top.

 - Step 6 Arrange the platter with all the things including the dip bowl and the raw carrots and celery you put aside.

 - Step 7 Cut the chives on an angle with scissors.
 Finish with a generous blue cheese crumble and chive sprinkle all over the platter.
 Make sure some of those chives fall into that dip bowl, for good measure.

 - Step 8 Serve with grilled flat bread (optional).

 What Did Your Guests Say?

-If you decide to make this, please let us know how it went!
+If you decide to make this, please let me know how it went!
 Did you tell them it was a hardly homemade Buffa-cue?

-Snap a photo of your hardly homemade platter on Instagram and tag us @hardlyhomemade and #hardlyhomemade so we can see it!
+Snap a photo of your hardly homemade platter on Instagram and tag me @hardlyhomemade and #hardlyhomemade so I can see it!